Worldwide Guide to Women in Leadership

 Leader of Norske Samers Riksforbund since 2003.
 As President she is both Head of the Parliament and the Executive of the Sami Entity in Norway.
 The Parliament has got 51% female members.
 She is mother of two children. (b.
 1968-).

-Ohamba or Queen Martha's surname is also spelled Nelumbo.
-She succeeded her cousin, Shelongo, as chief of the tribe thereby becoming the second female leader of the tribe after Ohamba Nekoto, who ruled parts of the territory ca. 1891-1908. (b.
+The surname of Ohamba or Her Highness Queen Martha is also spelled Nelumbo.
+She succeeded her cousin, Shelongo, as chief of the tribe thereby becoming the second female leader of the tribe after Ohamba Nekoto, who ruled parts of the territory circa 1891-1908. (b.
 1930-).

 Until 2005 Terei Mataiapo and Maui Mataiapo Paiau Terei, High Chiefess in Takitumu, Cook Islands (Free Association with New Zealand)